This article includes Definition, Types, Working, Advantages, Disadvantages, and Application of Radiator.

 - They are easy to mold, and so you can find some very cool and unusual designs.

-- One of the major advantages of radiators is that ceramic, cast iron, and other materials used to construct them will hold on to heat.
+- Ceramic, cast iron, and other materials used to construct them will hold heat.

 - Heat loss takes place if not used and maintained properly.